FarronF/limerick-council-meetings/meetings/2018/02/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15 January 2018.md

 addition, a copy of the Department of Housing, Planning and Local Government

-“Guide to Minimum Standards in Rented Accommodation (Sept 2017)” is--- 7
+“Guide to Minimum Standards in Rented Accommodation (Sept 2017)” is
+---
+7

 included in the pack.
 A copy of this document can be found at the following link: